kevinthompson/rails-nested-validation-test/README.md

-It was discovered that when you have two objects that are related through a `has_many` relationship and the parent object `accepts_nested_attributes` for the child object, if any of the associated child objects are not valid, but the last associated child object is valid and it checks the validity of the parent object, the parent objects validity returns true when it should return false.
+It was discovered that when you have two objects that are related through a `has_many` relationship and the parent object `accepts_nested_attributes` for the child object, if **any of the associated child objects are not valid**, but the **last associated child object is valid** and it **checks the validity of the parent object**, the parent objects validity returns true when it should return false.

 ## Code